sonalys/sonalys.dev/content/blog/ddd-with-golang/_index.md

 toc: true
 ---

-In this post you will learn about the foundational principles and goals for Domain Driven Design ( DDD ).
+In this post, you will learn about the foundational principles and goals of Domain Driven Design (DDD).
-The concepts and approaches described are heavily biased towards my own experience of DDD, meaning my own flavor.
+The concepts and approaches described are heavily biased towards my own experience with DDD, reflecting my particular interpretation.
-I use DDD as a mean for transparent and direct business processes, concentrated on a single layer, making it easy to implement and maintain said processes.
+I use DDD as a means for achieving transparent and direct business processes, concentrated within a single layer, making it easy to implement and maintain said processes.

 ## What is Domain Driven Design?

-Not quoting anywhere else, DDD is the methodology of focusing on business processes more than their technical counter-parts.
+In my own words (without directly quoting external sources), DDD is the methodology of focusing on business processes more than on their technical counterparts.
-Usually when you start programming a new application, the main spotlight is always the data and how to structure it.
+Usually, when you start programming a new application, the main spotlight is always on the data and how to structure it.
-With DDD, you first want to model what processes are defined, and what does these processes entails.
+With DDD, you first want to model what processes are defined, and what these processes entail.
-So you always start DDD not focused on Code, but on how your entities will behave.
+So, you always start DDD not focused on code, but on how your entities will behave.

-The domain is the central piece, it's not reliant on any technology or technical concepts.
-It doesn't know databases, it doesn't know transactions.
+The domain is the central piece; it's not reliant on any technology or technical concepts.
+It doesn't know databases; it doesn't know transactions.
-To have a clean domain, you need to define a non-technical vocabulary for your "Ubiquitous Language".
+To have a clean domain, you need to define a non-technical vocabulary for your "Ubiquitous Language."

-Example of a very simple domain for a finantial ledger:
+Example of a very simple domain for a financial ledger:

 <center>